Division Street Transit-Oriented Development (TOD)

 Connecting Spokane, One Step at a Time!

 The Division Street TOD Project is a collaboration between the City of Spokane, Spokane County, and the Spokane Transit Authority (STA), aimed at encouraging accessible mixed-use communities within proximity to public transit.
+This project builds on recent work by the Spokane Regional Transportation Council (SRTC) and STA to set the stage for aligning land use, zoning, and infrastructure with upcoming transit investments.

 Project Purpose and Scope: